 Each applicant must provide three confidential recommendations by former professors.
 Reference forms are included with the application for the Ph.D. degree.
 These forms must be submitted separately by the professors.

 Applicants whose application form, research document, standardized test scores, and academic reference forms are posted by the deadline will be invited for an interview and asked to write an examination in the area of their major concentration.
 The entrance examination probes the applicant's knowledge in the major field and tests the ability to organize and express those thoughts logically and clearly.
 The examination essays will be written within a two-hour period in an examination setting.
-Persons who have completed their application requirements will be notified by the Office of Doctoral Programs of the time and date for entrance examinations.
-Study aids for this exam are available from the office of the Associate Dean for Doctoral Programs.
+Persons who have completed their application requirements will be notified by the School of Evangelism and Missions Ph.D Office of the time and date for entrance examinations.
+Study aids for this exam are available from the School of Evangelism and Missions Ph.D Office.
 The Fish School Ph.D.
 Doctoral Committee will interview all applicants.

-The Ph.D. program is comprised of reading seminars, research seminars, a comprehensive examination, and the submission and defense of a dissertation.
+The Ph.D. program is comprised of reading seminars, research seminars, two oral comprehensive examinations, and the submission and defense of a dissertation.
 Students select a major and minor area.

 The School of Evangelism and Missions Ph.D. program offers the following areas of study (majors):